haighis/order-service/README.md

 ./gradlew bootRun

-## Viewing the API for Order Service
+## Viewing the API

-With Netflix Eureka + Swagger a self documenting API will demonstrate API Verbs available for Order Service
+With Netflix Eureka + Swagger a self documenting API will demonstrate API Verbs available

 See the wiki for REST operations.